willvieira/ms_STM-managed/manuscript/manuscript.md

 The last metric is the cumulative amount of changes in the transitory phase, or ecosystem vulnerability [@Boulangeat2018].
 It is defined as the sum of all changes in the states after warming temperature and is obtained by the integral of the states change over time ($\int S(t)dt$).
 These five metrics together can summarize the multidimensionality of the response of a system to external disturbances.

+We used five distinct simulation scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest and 0.25% of thinning, in an annual rate.
+The above values were chosen to maintain a certain degree of reality.
+In the Canadian province of Quebec, about 1% of the forest territory is harvested annually.
+Of this 1% harvested, only 20 to 25% is followed by planting.
+To our knowledge, enrichment planting and thinning of a specific species are rarely used in Quebec and should not overpass the other practices, hence we choose to set the same amount as the plantation.
+To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we choose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0$^{\circ}$C of annual mean temperature which represents the leading and trailing edge of the ecotone.
+To overcome the multidimensionality of the simulations, we developed an online application to quantify the five metrics of the transient dynamics for any location of the temperature gradient, using any intensity of forest management, with three scenarios of warming temperature: https://ielab-s.dbio.usherbrooke.ca/STM-managed.

 ### Analysis of the northward range shift after warming temperature